-An Unassailable Serenity: Edith Wharton on Being at Home in Our Aloneness
+An Unassailable Serenity: Edith Wharton on Depression and How to Be Contentedly at Home in Our Solitude

 “I know the only cure, which is to make one’s center of life inside of one’s self, not selfishly or excludingly, but with a kind of unassailable serenity.”

 By Maria Popova

 The poet Elizabeth Bishop believed that everyone should experience at least one prolonged period of solitude in life.
 “Every person needs to learn from childhood how to be spend time with himself,” the great Russian filmmaker Andrei Tarkovsky counseled the young, “because people who grow bored in their own company seem to me in danger, from a self-esteem point of view.”

 But solitude is a state rather than an emotion, and this state contains within itself a vast spectrum of feelings.
 In one extreme is the vitalizing aloneness that Keats saw as the wellspring of creativity.
 In the other, the soul-deadening paralysis of loneliness.